Minlync/CreativeCoding_Spring2024_Minglin/README.md

 -> I followed the same logic that I used in the snow logic code.
 I used the translation matrix scale function and also collaborated with frame counter function.

-// thrid scene, when you pressed the mouse, you will see a brid flying on the sky.
+// thrid scene, when you pressed the mouse, you will see a bird flying on the sky.
 I used the for loop to control the clouds number let it loop over the screen.And i have also use the draw loop to making it moving on the screen.
 I used mouseX and mouse Y to let user to control the flying bird location.